nikolagsiderov/APPartment/README.md

 # What I Have Learned

-* Working with Blazoe components
+* Working with Blazor components
 * Understanding SPA architecture
 * Further experience with Entity Framework Core